 You should receive a form titled Renewal Notice three months before your card expires.

-In order to renew a card that has been expired for more than six months, you will have to pay a fee of $25 plus the cost for having your photo taken.
+In order to renew a card that has expired for more than six months, you will have to pay a fee of $25 plus the cost of having your photo taken.